De ente et essentia

 De ente et essentia was written by scholastic philosopher and Catholic saint Thomas Aquinas (1225–1274) between approximately 1252 and 1256.
 It explains the metaphysical relationship between a thing's esse (being), or "whatness", and its essentia (existence), or "is-ness".

+The earliest commentary on De ente et essentia was written by Conrad of Prussia before 1323.
+Other commentators include Armand de Belvézer, Gennadios Scholarios, Gerardus de Monte, John Versor, Jan of Głogów, Thomas Cajetan, Peter Crockaert, Girolamo Contarini and Raphael Riva.